A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: System model and Problem formulation

 \subsection{System Model}

 \textbf{Infrastructure.} We consider a set of $P$ \glspl{pop} distributed throughout a city.
 Each \gls{pop} $p\in\{1,\ldots,P\}$ has a maximum processing capacity of $C_p^{max}$.
 Vehicle $v\in\{1,\ldots,V\}$ arrives at time instance $t_v$ at the vicinity of a \gls{pop} that we denote as $p_v$.
-A \gls{bs} provides network connectivity to a vehicle $v$ in the vicinity of the \gls{pop} $p_v$.
+A \gls{bs} (i.e., gNodeB) provides network connectivity to this vehicle $v$ in the vicinity of the \gls{pop} $p_v$.
 The application tasks stemming from the \gls{cv2n} application running on vehicle $v$ are either processed locally at the \gls{pop} $p_v$, or redirected to be processed at another \gls{pop} $p\neq p_v$.
 The vehicle $v$ leaves the vicinity of \gls{pop} $p_v$ at time $T_v > t_v$.
-At that time, vehicle $v$ either leaves the system altogether or enters the vicinity of another \gls{pop} (where it is identified with another sequence number).
+At that time, vehicle $v$ either leaves the system altogether or enters the vicinity of another \gls{pop}.

 \textbf{Application.} We consider a \gls{cv2n} application scenario, where each task is defined as a \textit{basic unit of work to be executed towards the accomplishment of an application service} \cite{islam2021survey}.
-For example, in this study we employ a \gls{cv2n} application where each vehicle $v$ produces a video sequence to be processed at the edge; each frame is decoded and analysed at a PoP $p_v\in P$, constituting the application task, as described in detail in Section \ref{sec:simulation}.
+For example, in this study we employ a \gls{cv2n} application where each vehicle $v$ produces a video sequence to be processed at the edge; each frame is decoded and analysed at some PoP $p_v\in P$, constituting the application task, as described in detail in Section \ref{sec:simulation}.
 We assume that every vehicle $v$ sends $\lambda$ tasks/s to its associated \gls{pop} during the interval $[t_v, T_v]$.
 We denote as $d_{p,v}$ the processing delay experienced by tasks in \gls{pop} $p_v$ right after the arrival of vehicle $v$ at time $t_v$.
-As we focus on task offloading from the vehicle to edge computing resources, the task execution delay, including transmission and processing delay is bounded by $d_{tgt}$.
+As we focus on the performance impact of task offloading from the vehicle to edge computing resources, we define the task execution delay, which includes transmission and processing delay.
+To experience a good application quality, this task execution delay should be bounded by $d_{tgt}$.